rails/rails/guides/source/rails_on_rack.md

 * Runs the prepare callbacks before serving the request.

  **`ActiveRecord::Migration::CheckPending`**

-* Checks pending migrations and raise an error if migrations are pending.
+* Checks pending migrations and raises `ActiveRecord::PendingMigrationError` if any migrations are pending.

  **`ActiveRecord::ConnectionAdapters::ConnectionManagement`**